Radio and Telly

 Connecting to an existing TV/Video system: The BT Vision v-box connects into an existing home TV system in a similar way to other Freeview set-top boxes.
 If you need guidance on connecting SCART leads, use our Connection Advisor (Select 'Set-top box with 2 SCARTs' to represent the v-box).

-Connecting to other TV sets in the house: If required, you can feed the output of the V-box to other TV sets - the v-box has a modulated output, so you can use a standard aerial cable.
+Connecting to other TV sets in the house: If required, you can feed the output of your BT Vision+ box to other TV sets – the box has a modulated output, so you can use a standard aerial cable.
 You can also use a wireless AV sender.

 The BT Vision Box is designed to work when connected to a BT Total Broadband enabled phone line.
 The box and service have to be activated by BT before you can use BT Vision, and BT has to associate the box and service with your BT Home Hub.